Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): The Common Football Data Format

 The CDF relies on a clearly defined ID-space where unique IDs are available for all entities tracked over time included matches, players, teams, venues/stadiums, competitions, coaches, and referees.
 The CDF simply requires that vendors have unique IDs for each of these entities.\footnote{Ideally, the CDF would require vendor-agnostic unique IDs for all entities, but such an undertaking is beyond the scope of this project.
 Note that FIFA has an ongoing initiative for players with FIFA Connect-IDs. }

 \paragraph{Missing Values} Because the CDF aims for verbosity and clarity, any missing value should be explicitly denoted.
 Hence, the end user can decide how to deal with them.
 This allows for faster debugging of variables that perhaps contain bugs, both on the vendor and user side.

-There were two schools of though about how to represent missing values: (1) use sentinal values and (2) use null.

-The {\bf sentinal approach} would use the following conventions: \begin{itemize} \item ``None" for strings \item $-9999.0$ for floats \item $-9999$ for integers and Booleans \item ``1900-01-01 00:00:00+00:00" for timestamps \end{itemize} When using sentinal values, Booleans are represented by integers ($1=$True, $0=$False), where missing can be applied in the same way as integers.
-This avoids confusion between False and missing values.

-The {\bf null approach} would always use the special reserved value of null to represent a missing value for every data type.
+For this, the CDF adopts the approach of using the reserved value of {\bf null} to represent a missing value for every data type.

 \paragraph{Floating Point Precision} To avoid a false sense of precision and unnecessarily large data files, floating-point values should use the minimum number of significant digits necessary.
 For instance, $x$ and $y$ coordinates should be represented with a maximum of three decimal places.